schuchert/schuchert.github.io/_posts/2018-09-08-DryAndBlogging.md

 hiding anything, but I still have it identified.

 ## Summary
-I wanted to have a summary of detailed steps using pure css, Jekyll, and avoding duplication.
+I wanted to have a summary of detailed steps using pure CSS, Jekyll, and avoding duplication.

 Using the tools I had and a little bit of refactoring of the structure of